 - Contacting you repeatedly after you have asked them to stop

 - Leaving messages at work regarding a “personal business matter”

 - Contacting or leaving messages with family members, friends, or co-workers

 - Attempting to collect a debt discharged in bankruptcy

-If you receive any debt collection calls or letters, do not discard them.
+If you receive any debt collection calls or letters, do not discard them and do not block them from calling you.
 Use a Communications Log, take a screenshot, or save the voicemail and contact a consumer protection lawyer at LeavenLaw today to discuss your case at a free consultation.